ZhangBaiming-ZJU/Welcoming/README.md

 1. 🎉 Being publicly praised on the official website of the School of Aeronautics and Astronautics at Zhejiang University for being **the first student** of our school to receive the award of World Champion **Gold Medal** at the International College Student Engineering Mechanics Competition.

 2. 💡 I hope to achieve a **breakthrough** in cutting-edge quantum neural networks!
+If you are also interested, I hope you can contact me!
+Also, I sincerely wish you to email me if you have any suggestions.
+Lot's of Thanks in advance!